-Venezuela’s Maduro tries to recast his authoritarian image, and Guaido confronts a rebellion
+Venezuela’s Maduro tries to recast his authoritarian image, and Guaidó confronts a rebellion

 As coronavirus explodes in Venezuela, Maduro’s government blames ‘biological weapon’: the country’s returning refugees

-Critics say Capriles risks legitimizing elections that Maduro’s government is likely to steal.
+Critics say Capriles risks legitimizing elections Maduro’s government is likely to steal.
 They also say a fraudulent legislative election is less likely to spark the level of outrage seen after the presidential election in Belarus.

 “I think it’s a risky move by Capriles, and I think he calculated that nothing was working, and boycotting wasn’t the answer and he was willing to try something else,” said Michael Shifter, president of the Inter-American Dialogue in Washington.
 “But it’s not altogether clear that Maduro is prepared to agree to the conditions that would make this election serious.”